Research and Teaching with the best minds

 Our Research Profile

-The research profile of our University of Excellence is defined by six Transdisciplinary Research Areas (TRAs), each of which has a Clusters of Excellence at its core.
-The TRAs focus our research on key scientific, technological and social issues of the future.
+The research profile of our University of Excellence is defined by six Transdisciplinary Research Areas (TRAs), each of which has at least one Cluster of Excellence at its core.
+The TRAs focus our research on key future scientific, technological and social issues.
 Outstanding researchers, strong disciplines and a cooperative research culture have always formed the basis of our research profile.

 Transdisciplinary Research Areas